RostyslavGitHub/RostyslavGitHub/README.md

-hi, I'm Rostyslav.
+Hi, I'm Rostyslav.
-Currently work as email developer!
+Currently, work as an email developer!